phunkei/autoStorage/README.markdown

 **HOWTO**

-Just call autoStorage() on any set of forms (e.g. $('forms').autoStorage();) and the values will be saved in the specified webstorage by submitting the form and reloaded by reloading the page.
+Just call autoStorage() on any set of forms (e.g. $('form').autoStorage();) and the values will be saved in the specified webstorage by submitting the form and reloaded by reloading the page.

 **IMPORTANT**